Driving Development Through Vaccination

-The African Business Review sat down with Mastercard Foundation’s President and CEO Reeta Roy for an update on the Foundation’s Saving Lives and Livelihoods initiative—a $1.5 billion partnership with the Africa CDC and the largest, single philanthropic investment with an African institution.
+The African Business Magazine sat down with Mastercard Foundation’s President and CEO Reeta Roy for an update on the Foundation’s Saving Lives and Livelihoods initiative—a $1.5 billion partnership with the Africa CDC and the largest, single philanthropic investment with an African institution.
 The Saving Lives and Livelihoods initiative has set four goals:

 - To purchase vaccines for more than 65 million people on the continent.

 - To enable the vaccination of millions more by supporting the logistics of vaccine delivery and administration.